-- Always On The video will never be switched off in no saving mode. - All Modes Off The video will be switched off in all saving modes. - Standby The video will only be switched off in Standby or Suspend mode. - Suspend The video will only be switched off in Suspend mode.
+- Always On The video will never be switched off in no saving mode. - All Modes Off The video will be switched off in all saving modes. - Suspend or Suspend (Susp,Stby --> Off) The video will only be switched off in Standby or Suspend mode. - Suspend (Suspend --> Off) The video will only be switched off in Suspend mode.